OSTraining/OSHider/README.md

 ## Legacy Support
 OSHider optionally supports the shortcodes from the Dioscuri plugin that was the inspiration for OSHider.
-These shortcodes will hide enclosed content as follows:
+These shortcodes will show enclosed content as follows:

 * Login status
   * {reg}{/reg}